apoplexy/apoplexy/docs/README.txt

 What: "Prince of Persia 2" (for DOS)
 Thanks: Jordan Mechner, Lance Groody, and others

-What: compiling apoplexy (1.0b-2.6b) under Windows; various suggestions
+What: compiling apoplexy (1.0b-2.6b) under Windows; many suggestions and tips
 Thanks: David from the Princed Forum

 ===[5 - FEEDBACK]==============================================================